-- The student's cumulative grade point average (CGPA) - The student's rate of progress toward completion (ROP) - The maximum time frame allowed to complete which is 150% of total number of credits in the program of study (MTF)
+- The student's cumulative grade point average (CGPA) - The student's rate of progress toward completion (ROP) - The maximum time frame (MTF) allowed to complete the academic program (150% for all programs).

 For clock hour modular programs, students must also maintain a satisfactory rate of attendance.
 The student may not have absences in excess of 10% of the scheduled hours in a payment period, measured at the nearest full module.
 The maximum time frame allowed to complete is 150% of total number of weeks in the program of study (MTF).